desaijay315/financial-instruments/README.md

 ## Live Application URL

-This project is deployed with Github Actions, AWS S3 and CloudFront.
+This project is deployed on AWS Cloud using Github Actions.
 You can check the demo [here](https://d2d3cbc33jslad.cloudfront.net/)

 ## Prerequisites